zanatooo/zanaty-book-search-mern/README.md

-Your Challenge this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
+The fact that most modern websites are driven by two things: data and user demands.
 This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
 And as user demands evolve, applications need to be more performant.

-This week, you’ll take a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+I took a fully functioning Google Books API search engine built with a RESTful API, and refactored it to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 It's already set up to allow users to save book searches to the back end.

-To fulfill the Challenge, you’ll need to do the following:
+To fulfill the Challenge, I needed to do the following:

 Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.